metaspartan/kronos/README.md

 - Address Balances Powered by Scripthash and ElectrumX (denarius.pro)
 - View all transactions
 - Stake your Denarius
+- Block Explorer for Addresses, Blocks, and Transactions
+- Realtime Denarius Block Height on Dashboard
+- Realtime CPU and Memory Usage Gauges
 - Unlock/Lock/Encrypt your wallet
 - Backup Wallet
 - Sign/Verify Denarius Messages